For AI-fluent professionals

 What makes a good session.

-VIBE sessions happen inside schools with a faculty champion present.
+VIBE sessions happen inside schools with the program advisor and a school staff member present.
 These guidelines keep everyone comfortable and safe.

 Do